desihub/fiberassign/doc/reference.rst

 When assigning a particular class of target ("science", "standard", or "sky") to unused fibers, the same technique (and code) is used.

+.. todo:: Algorithm discussion here, once relevant github issues and their associated changes are done.

 Redistributing Science Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: Algorithm discussion here once relevant github issues and their associated changes are done.

 Forced Assignment of Standards and Sky